rjmackay/rjmackay.github.com/_drafts/this-week-2.md

 date: 2019-04-05 00:00:00 +1300
 tags:
 - this-week
+- learning
 categories:
 - this-week
 layout: post

 ---
+A random collection of thoughts from this week.

 ### Thinking

 I've been pondering learning skills from other disciplines.
 It's potentially a killer feature.
 My hunch is that knowing unexpected things outside my field gives me an edge, and helps me remain a high performer.